Stocks rise on fresh stakes - Business - observerbd.com

 |

-Indices on the Dhaka Stock Exchange (DSE) and the Chittagong Stock Exchange (CSE) advanced on Thursday as the investors took fresh stakes mainly in IT shares.
+Indices on the Dhaka Stock Exchange (DSE) and the Chittagong Stock Exchange (CSE) rose on Wednesday as the investors took fresh stakes mostly in IT companies.

-At the end of the day's trade, the DSEX, the broad index of the premier bourse, advanced 7.38 points or 0.11 per cent to settle at 6,215.
+Other top gainers on DSE include Munnu Agro Machinery 7.48 per cent, Gemini Sea Food 7.48 per cent, Sonali Ansh 7.48 per cent, Amara Network 7.26 per cent, Unique Hotels 5.30 per cent, Amara Technology 5. .11 per cent, Advent Pharma 4.98 per cent, Paper Processing 4.37 per cent and Beacon Pharma 4.30 per cent.

 Orion Infusion's share price has fallen the most on this day.
-The closing price of Orion Infusion was Tk 716.10 on the previous business day on Wednesday.
-After trading on Thursday, the closing price of the company stood at Tk 662.40.
-The share price of the company has decreased by Tk 53.70 or 7.49 per cent.
+The closing price of Orion Infusion was Tk 524.40 on Tuesday, the previous business day.
+After trading today, the closing price of the company stood at Tk 485.10.
+The share price of the company fell by Tk 39.30 or 7.49 per cent.

+Other top decliners on the DSE included Chartered Life Insurance 5.41 per cent, Apex Foods 3.31 per cent, BD Welding 2.79 per cent, Progressive Life Insurance 2.51 per cent, Padma Life Insurance 1.91 per cent, Forest Life Insurance fell by 1.27 per cent, Prime Life Insurance by 1.25 per cent, Sonali Paper by 1.02 per cent and MB Pharma by 0.99 per cent.

-At the CSE, the overall price index CASPI decreased by 93 points.
-Tk 13.22 crore has been traded in the market.
-36 of the 128 institutions that participated in the transaction rose in price.
-On the contrary, the price of 22 has decreased and the price of 70 has remained unchanged.
+At the CSE the overall value CASPI increased by 89 points.
+Tk 6.92 crore has been traded in the market.
+Of the 152 firms that participated in the transaction, 38 rose in price.
+On the contrary, the price of 12 has decreased and the price of 102 has remained unchanged.